 Purely a mistake.
-I decided to conduct an experiment with my new book,.
+I decided to conduct an experiment with my new book, The Secret Lives of Librarians.
 The experiment involves publishing this huge book in serial format as one cumulative file on kindle that updates as episodes are added on a regular basis.
 When I shared this news with a small group of super supportive friends, several either directly claimed to have bought the new book the next day or made noises meant to lead me to believe they’d bought it.
 Huh?
 The book wasn’t out yet.

 They were supportive, enough to mislead me about my sales.
 I’ve seen it before, both with my own books and other authors’ books.

 But I wonder when all these newly self-published authors will discover the same?
 That they can’t necessarily believe what their MySpace, Facebook, Twitter, blog commenters, and others tell them about buying their books.
 It hurts to find that out–I’ve watched it several times now.

 So to you self-published authors: the truth is, anything you write–whether it’s the Great American Novel, a daily blog, or some other literary masterpiece–is competing for the reader’s time.
 It doesn’t matter if that reader is a member of your family or circle of work friends or the people you play tennis with every week.
 It’s not just competing with other literary works but with TV, texting, gaming, drinking, running, work, school, sex…you name it.
 People are busy.
 It doesn’t matter how much time or effort you’ve put into writing your book and getting it out there.
 Your reader doesn’t owe you his or her time.